 - Costs of assistive technology and medical equipment

 The costs of living with spine trauma may go far beyond what the insurance company is offering you.
 You may require specialized healthcare for the indefinite future.
 In order to adapt to the effects of your injury, you may require a motorized wheelchair and accessibility modifications to your home.
-The attorneys at The Kelleher Firm work to pursue money on your behalf so that you can live a fulfilling life despite your injury, including getting the medical care you need.
+The attorneys at Kelleher Law work to pursue money on your behalf so that you can live a fulfilling life despite your injury, including getting the medical care you need.

 Have you or a loved one suffered a spinal cord injury because of someone else's negligence?
-If you live in Naples, Fort Myers or the surrounding areas in Florida, please call The Kelleher Firm at 833-546-3675 for a free case review.
+If you live in Naples, Fort Myers or the surrounding areas in Florida, please call Kelleher Law at 833-546-3675 for a free case review.